 Crying does not get cuddles, the privilege of sleeping on the couch, or playtime.
 Being quiet gets those things!

-This avoids teaching your dog to cry for hours and hours on end (because you’re responding right away).
+This avoids teaching your older dog to cry for hours and hours on end (because you’re responding right away).
 It also teaches your dog that he can tell you when he needs to “go.”
 This is important: my own dog was trained using the “cry it out” method, and now he will not warn me if he’s about to have an accident!

-Sure, many dogs are trained with the “cry it out” crate training method, and they’re “ok.”
+Sure, many adult dogs are trained with the “cry it out” crate training method, and they’re “ok.”
 But there’s a better way!

 There are two main mistakes that I see people making when crate training their older dogs: they go too quickly and they’re inconsistent.

-Crate training takes time.
+Crate training adult dogs takes time.
 You shouldn’t simply put your dog in an escape-proof crate and wait for learned helplessness to take over.
 You also shouldn’t try every method on the internet for a few hours or days, then give up and try the next one.
 Pick one, stick to it, and do it well.

 The consistency is important because if you try “cry it out” one day and then let your dog out the next, you’re teaching your dog that crying works sometimes while also teaching him that he might need to cry for hours to get what he wants.
 Oops!